davidros11/ms2/README.md

 ```

 Default port is 5400.
 send matrices with the appropriate format.
-Each line of the matrix should be:
+Each line of the matrix should have the numbers seperated by commas with /n in the end, like so:

 [number],[number],...,[number]\n